-Pram Boat Building: Build Your Own Traditional Norse or Swedish Pram
+Pram Boat Building: Build Your Own Traditional Norse Pram

 In consultation with the instructor, you build and design your own 10’ to 16’ pram using traditional materials including white spruce, white pine, oak and copper fastening to meet your intended uses for the boat.
 Students interested in building the pram as a sailing vessel are welcome to do so.
 The pram is built using old-world, simple and honest construction techniques.
 Students will learn to ‘loft by eye,’ making it a great project for the first-time boat builder, who will walk away with a lifetime of skills, or experienced builders interested in this unique style of construction.
 In the traditional fashion, the boat will be finished with pine tar, linseed oil and turpentine.
 Students are encouraged to bring a partner to help…this can be a great family project that will result in a lifetime of memories.
 The instructor will consult with each student six weeks prior to start of the course to assess materials needed for the intended boat to be built.

-This Build Your Own option allows you and your friends/family the option to build either a Norse Pram, a boat with a rounded, more complex ‘sweep’ to it, allowing it to gracefully roll over swells, or a Swedish Pram, a boat with squared end, simplifying construction.
+This Build Your Own option allows you and your friends/family to build a Norse Pram, a boat with a rounded, more complex ‘sweep’ to it, allowing it to gracefully roll over swells.

 **Norse Pram: 12 days - $1,400-$1,700 for materials